 Pursuant to the merger agreement, Summit has agreed to provide notice to Summit's bank core system provider before April 12, 2014 of Summit's intent to terminate all services provided to Summit pursuant to its information technology service agreement with such provider.
-In the event Summit fails to provide adequate notice to terminate the information technology service agreement, or otherwise becomes obligated to pay any liquidated damages or other termination or similar fees to the software provider under the service agreement, then the aggregate merger consideration will be decreased, on a dollar-for-dollar basis, by the amount of any liquidated damages or other fees that become due or payable as a result of any failure to provide such notice to terminate.
+Summit provided notice of termination to its bank core system provider on March 17, 2014.
+Under the merger agreement, if Summit fails to provide adequate notice to terminate the information technology service agreement, or otherwise becomes obligated to pay any liquidated damages or other termination or similar fees to the software provider under the service agreement, then the aggregate merger consideration will be decreased, on a dollar-for-dollar basis, by the amount of any liquidated damages or other fees that become due or payable as a result of any failure to provide such notice to terminate.
 See "- Purchase Price Adjustments" above for more information about the adjustments to the aggregate merger consideration.